thebkv/bkv/ruth04.md

 ### 7. Private Promise → Public Establishment

-Ruth 3 takes place at night on the threshing floor.
+Ruth asks for redemption privately at the threshing floor.

-Ruth 4 takes place at the gate before elders and witnesses.

-The movement is:

-**private appeal
+Boaz promises to act.

+Then he goes to the gate, gathers witnesses, resolves the prior claim, and publicly declares the redemption.

+**THRESHING FLOOR
-→ promise
+→ PROMISE
-→ public order
+→ GATE
-→ witness
+→ WITNESSES
-→ established reality**
+→ ESTABLISHMENT**

 **Confidence: ESTABLISHED**

 ---

-### 8. Field → Floor → Gate → House
+### 8. Field → Threshing Floor → Gate → House

-The major spaces of Ruth form a coherent progression.
+The major spaces of Ruth follow the developing relationship.

-**FIELD**
-Ruth receives provision and meets Boaz.
+**FIELD** — Ruth finds provision and Boaz notices her.

-**THRESHING FLOOR**
-Ruth asks for covering.
+**THRESHING FLOOR** — Ruth asks for covering.

-**GATE**
-Redemption is legally established.
+**GATE** — redemption is established.

-**HOUSE**
-Ruth enters marriage and fruitfulness.
+**HOUSE** — redemption becomes marriage and fruitfulness.

-This is one of the clearest spatial architectures in the book.
+These places remain ordinary locations in the story while also forming a clear progression through the book.

 **Confidence: STRONG RECONSTRUCTION**